gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 FROM customer_churn
 GROUP BY "Contract Length"
 ```
 The churn rate was observed to be highest among customers on a monthly contract (52%), followed by annual subscribers (46%) and least among quarterly subscribers (44%).
+This can be addressed  by promoting and incentivizing long term contracts over short term ones.
 # Conclusion
 The project reinforced my SQL skills and provided valuable insights into customer churn which will be helpful in improving customer retention and contribute to the overall growth of the company.